 Prof. Kavarthapu lectures nationally and internationally in conferences particularly on diabetic foot surgery, trauma, hip arthroscopy, and primary and revision hip arthroplasty.
 He is actively involved in research and published several scientific articles in Trauma and Orthopaedics.

-Prof. Kavarthapu’s other responsibilities include Honorary Senior Lecturer at King’s College London, Associate Professor at the University of Southern Denmark, Orthopaedic Training Programme Director for SE London, Education Committee Member of British Orthopaedic Foot and Ankle Society and the President-Elect of Association of Diabetic Foot Surgeons.
+Prof. Kavarthapu’s other responsibilities include Honorary Senior Lecturer at King’s College London, Associate Professor at the University of Southern Denmark, Associate Editor of Journal of Clinical Orthopaedics and Trauma, Education Committee Member of British Orthopaedic Foot and Ankle Society and the President of International Association of Diabetic Foot Surgeons.